hawier-dev/historia_pojazdow_fetcher/README.md

 - Enter your car’s registration number, year and VIN number in the script.
 - Run the script and wait for the date.

-This script uses brute force on https://historiapojazdu.gov.pl/.
-Use it at your own risk and respect the website’s rules.
+## Disclaimer

+This tool is for educational purposes only.
+Use it at your own risk.
+The author is not responsible for any consequences of using this tool.